 Previously made between 1993 and 2007, the Shiraz grapes for this wine are not from the 1950 plantings but from a block right next-door and planted in the early 1990s.
 A feature of the vineyard, which is just outside the town of McLaren Vale in South Australia, is the deep sand over clay soils.

-A very dry lead up the 2015 harvest through spring and over the 14/15 summer, resulting in lower crops and earlier ripening.
-Things really sped up with a heat wave through most of February.
+A dry lead up the 2018 harvest through spring and over the 17/18 summer, resulting in lower crops and earlier ripening.
+Things really sped up with the heat during February.
 Luckily, both of our Shiraz vineyards are on deep sand over clay and held up well, in bottle at 14% alcohol.

 Pairs well with beef fillet and osso bucco.